SEARCH

 While not part of this discussion, Epsom salt—not the same as table salt— is not a good solution in the garden either.

-So, there’s no question that salt kills plants, including weeds.
+So, there’s no question that salt kills plants including weeds.
+In fact, it is not selective so it will affect whatever it touches—weed or not.

-The question is whether it’s something that we should be pouring or spraying in our gardens and, ultimately, into our soil.
+The more important point is whether it’s something that we should be pouring or spraying in our gardens and, ultimately, into our soil and waterways.

 If you suggested pouring acetic acid and sodium chloride into gardens, you’d get resistance, but “vinegar” and “salt” sound much more innocent.